CosmoLike/cocoa/Cocoa/external_modules/code/README.md

                          "compile_velocileptors.sh"
                          "compile_cambq.sh")

-**Step :seven::** Add the following line to the script `installation_scripts/flags_impl_unset_keys.sh` so these new environmental variables don't polute the shell session
+**Step :seven::** Add the following line to the script `installation_scripts/flags_impl_unset_keys.sh` so these new environmental variables don't pollute the shell session

     [Extracted and adapted from installation_scripts/flags_impl_unset_keys.sh]